 Tamika Julien, DNP, CNM, WHNP-BC, CLC

-Dr. Julien is a lecturer in the Midwifery/Women’s Health Nurse Practitioner and Graduate entry pre-specialty in nursing programs in the School of Nursing at Yale University.
+Dr. Julien is a lecturer in Nursing and the Women’s Health Nurse Practitioner (WHNP) Specialty Director at the Yale School of Nursing.
 Dr. Julien graduated from Buffalo University with her bachelor’s and master’s in nursing specializing in Women’s Health.
 She then continued her education for a Doctorate of Nursing Practice (DNP) degree at Stony Brook University and was a recipient of the Advanced Education Nursing Traineeship (AENT) grant.

 As a certified lactation counselor, Dr. Julien’s doctoral research focused on improving exclusive breastfeeding rates in the immediate postpartum period.
 She is passionate about women’s health and has a special interest in family planning, caring for expectant mothers, especially adolescent mothers, skin-to-skin, and breastfeeding.